openwebdocs/owd-website/pages/content/reports/2025/index.md

 ## Gratitude for our Individual Supporters in 2025

-Thank you to each and everyone who supports us with recurring or one-time donations!
+Thank you to each and every person who supports us with recurring or one-time donations!
 Your sponsorship means the world to us!

 ### Individual supporters